Today in Middle Eastern history: the Battle of Aqaba (1917)

-Though not a particularly large battle (the Arab rebels had about 5000 men with them against less than a thousand Ottoman defenders), the Battle of Aqaba was important because it came shortly after the Arabs had suffered their first serious defeat of the World War I Arab Revolt, and because it allowed the Arabs to link with British forces in Egypt and begin receiving British weapons, supplies, and money to put toward their rebellion.
+Though not a particularly large battle (the Arab rebels had about 5000 men with them against less than a thousand Ottoman defenders), the Battle of Aqaba was important because it came shortly after the Arabs had suffered their first serious defeat of their World War I revolt, and because it allowed the Arabs to link with British forces in Egypt and begin receiving British weapons, supplies, and money to support their rebellion.
 It’s also noteworthy for its role in turning the real-life British Captain T. E. Lawrence into the half-legendary Lawrence of Arabia.

 Historians, it seems to me, are somewhat divided on Lawrence’s proper place in the history of British and Arab involvement in World War I. It’s true that he made key inroads with the Hashemite clan in the Hijaz and that Edmund Allenby, the commander of the Egyptian Expeditionary Force, later called Lawrence “the mainspring of the Arab movement” and credited his strategy with the revolt’s success.
 But it’s also true that Lawrence was just one of several British officers who were sent to Arabia to cultivate relationships with and serve as advisers to those Arab leaders London believed could be convinced to turn on the Ottomans.

-The thing is, none of those other folks became famous for writing about their experiences the way Lawrence did, and consequently none of them had major Hollywood films made about them.
-And really, there’s a very strong case to be made that British archeologist-turned-spy Gertrude Bell was more important to the success of the Arab Revolt than any of the British military officers who participated, including Lawrence.
+The thing is, none of those other officers became famous for writing about their experiences the way Lawrence did, and consequently none of them had major Hollywood films made about them.
+There’s a very strong case to be made that British archeologist-turned-spy Gertrude Bell was more important to the success of the Arab Revolt than any of the British officers who participated, including Lawrence.
 Bell eventually did get a major Hollywood film made about her, but unlike Lawrence’s movie, hers wasn’t any good.
 So Lawrence’s legacy as the man behind the Arab Revolt is part fair interpretation of history, but also part showbiz hype.

 The Arab revolt started off with a bang in 1916.
 The rebels captured Jeddah in June, Mecca in July, and several towns along Arabia’s Red Sea coast in the subsequent weeks.
 They were also able to carry out frequent raids against the Ottomans’ Hejaz Railway, which ran from Medina all the way north to Damascus.
 But an Arab assault on Medina in October was thoroughly beaten back by the city’s Ottoman defenders, who then looked poised to go back on the offensive.
 The Arabs cast about for a new target, in part so as not to lose momentum.

-Emir Faisal, the son of the Hashemite Sharif of Mecca, Hussein b.
-Ali, and the overall commander of the Arab army, set his sights on Aqaba.
+Emir Faisal, the son of Sharif Hussein of Mecca and overall commander of the Arab army, set his sights on Aqaba.
 At the time Aqaba wasn’t much more than a village, but its location, on the Red Sea between Arabia and Egypt, would allow the Arab army to link up with British forces to the west.
 Aqaba also had strategic importance to Britain, as it was the last Red Sea port still under Ottoman control, and if the Ottomans kept it they’d be able to harass the flank of any British column that tried to advance north from Egypt along the Mediterranean coast.

 Lawrence was able to make contact with a northern Bedouin chieftain named Auda Abu Tayi, who agreed to lead the attack on Aqaba with a large number of the men under his command.
 Lawrence also drew up the plans for the attack, which involved misdirection on two fronts.
 First, Lawrence himself rode north and sabotaged a bridge in Lebanon to convince the Ottomans that the Arab rebel army was further north, advancing toward Damascus.
 Second, he set upon a land assault rather than an amphibious attack.
 This was crucial because most of the Ottomans’ defensive positions in Aqaba were oriented toward the sea.
 By attacking Aqaba overland, instead, Lawrence and Auda literally caught the Ottomans looking the other way.
 The British navy was involved the operation, but only to bombard Aqaba from offshore.